DragonRailway/TrainControl_BLE/README.md

 # TrainControl_BLE

-This is the official firmware for our DragonRailway Project. **TrainControl_BLE** allows wireless control of a DragonRailway locomotives via Bluetooth (BLE).
+This is the official firmware for our DragonRailway Project. **TrainControl_BLE** allows wireless control of a DragonRailway locomotive via Bluetooth (BLE).

 ## Features